B.S. Health Science/M.S. Physician Assistant

 It is designed as a full-time, accelerated, five-year course of study.
 This program awards a B.S. in Health Science (BSHS) at the conclusion of the seventh semester and a M.S. in Physician Assistant Studies (MSPA) at the conclusion of the entire 5-year program.

 The program admits students for Fall enrollment only.
-Students will be expected to apply to Thomas Jefferson University through CASPA and pay a small application fee in the spring of year three; this is for data tracking purposes only.
+As part of the direct entry dual-degree program, students will be guaranteed a seat in the Thomas Jefferson University MSPA program (Voorhees, NJ location only) provided they meet ongoing requirements related to GPA, direct patient care hours, and professional behavior.
+Students enrolled in the BSHS/MSPA program will be expected to apply to Thomas Jefferson University (Voorhees, NJ campus) through CASPA and pay a small application fee in the summer/fall before the start of year three; this is for data transfer purposes only, as the students are already accepted to Jefferson’s PA program.